 - a.
 All entrants must have read, be familiar with and are subject to the Nebraska State Fair General Livestock Information, Rules and Regulations and Health Requirements for animals exhibited at the Nebraska State Fair.
 By submitting entry to the Nebraska State Fair exhibitor agrees to abide by these rules. - b.
+Additional Health Regulations/Certificate of Veterinary Inspection - i.
+A Certificate of Veterinary Inspection MUST accompany all OUT OF STATE animals entered. - ii.
+Nebraska origin animals do NOT require a Certificate of Veterinary Inspection.

-All classes will be governed by the rules and regulations of the Purebred Dairy Cattle Association and the Nebraska State Fair. - c.
+- iii.
+Only animals showing NO signs of infectious or contagious diseases, such as ringworm or abscesses, will be allowed to show. - c.
+All classes will be governed by the rules and regulations of the Purebred Dairy Cattle Association and the Nebraska State Fair. - d.
 All animals exhibited in the Open Class Dairy Cattle Department at the Nebraska State Fair must be REGISTERED with their respective breed associations by check-in.
-Each exhibitor must produce a certificate of registry on or before the day of check -in.
-No photo copies or applied-for registration papers will be allowed.
+Each exhibitor must produce a certificate of registry on or before the day of check-in.
+No photocopies or applied-for registration papers will be allowed.
 This is the responsibility of each exhibitor.
-No exceptions will be allowed.
+No exceptions will be allowed. - e.

-- d.
 There is no limit to the number of animals an exhibitor may enter in this division or in any one of these classes.
-However, there is a limit of two monetary awards per exhibitor per class. - e.
-Every female animal over 36 months old must have produced a living calf within 18 months or prove to be with calf. - f.
-If less than 12 animals show in a breed, the amount of money awarded for Champion and Reserve Champion, Junior and Senior, will be reduced by 50%. - g.
+However, there is a limit of two monetary awards per exhibitor per class. - f.
+Every female animal over 36 months old must have produced a living calf within 18 months or prove to be with calf. - g.
 The Nebraska State Fair maintains a milking parlor where dairy cattle owners may do their milking. - i.
 All dairy cows milked in the milking parlor must be free of all antibiotics and RBST.
 Any dairy exhibitor that does not abide by this will be held liable for any milk that is contaminated by their cows. - ii.
 Milking facilities will be open during the Nebraska State Fair. - h.
 Additional Awards - i.
-All exhibitors will be eligible to compete for the Herdsmanship Award (see Open Class Herdsmanship). - ii.
 Premier Exhibitor Award - 1.
-This award to be made to the exhibitor winning the most points (not to exceed 6 animals owned and exhibited by exhibitor) in the open single classes, not including the best udder cow class.
+This award is to be made to the exhibitor winning the most points (not to exceed 6 animals owned and exhibited by exhibitor) in the open single classes, not including the best udder cow class.
 There is no limit on numbers exhibited, but award automatically figured on the top 6 animals winning the most points.
 For animals that are jointly owned, the Premier Exhibitor points will go to the exhibitor that entered the animal. - 2.
-Exhibitor is defined as "Where a herd is registered in the names of different members of a family residing on one farm and where the herd is one unit, all entries may be considered as a single exhibitor for Premier Exhibitor." - iii.
+Exhibitor is defined as "Where a herd is registered in the names of different members of a family residing on one farm and where the herd is one unit, all entries may be considered as a single exhibitor for Premier Exhibitor." - ii.
 Premier Breeder Award - 1.
 This award to be made to the breeder-not to exceed 6 animals (winning the most points in the open single classes, not including the best udder cow class and including animals bred by him/her but exhibited by others).
-There is no limit on number exhibited, but award automatically figured on top 6 animals winning the most points. - iv.
+There is no limit on number exhibited, but award automatically figured on top 6 animals winning the most points. - iii.
 In selection of Premier Exhibitor and Premier Breeder awards, the point system is as follows: - 1.
-Senior Females - a. $1^{st} 20, 2^{nd} 18, 3^{rd} 16, 4^{th} 14, 5^{th} 12, 6^{th} 10, 7^{th} 8, 8^{th} 6, 9^{th} 4, 10^{th} 2$ - 2.
-Junior Females - a. $1^{st} 10, 2^{nd} 9, 3^{rd} 8, 4^{th} 7, 5^{th} 6, 6^{th} 5, 7^{th} 4, 8^{th} 3, 9^{th} 2, 10^{th} 1$ - i.
-The Purebred Dairy Cattle Association Show Ring Code of Ethics - i.
-The showing of registered dairy cattle stimulates and sustains interest in the breeding of registered dairy cattle.
-It is also an important part of the promotion, merchandising and breeding program of many breeders.
-For these reasons, the Purebred Dairy Cattle Association (PDCA) believes that it is in the best interest of all breeders of registered dairy cattle to maintain a reputation of integrity in dairy cattle shows and to present a wholesome and progressive image of dairy cattle in the show ring.
+Senior Females

+a.

+$$1^{st} - 20$$

+, $2^{nd} - 18$ , $3^{rd} - 16$ , $4^{th} - 14$ , $5^{th} - 12$ , $6^{th} - 10$ , $7^{th} - 8$ , $8^{th} - 6$ , $9^{th} - 4$ , $10^{th} - 2$